UBC-STAT/stat545.stat.ubc.ca/content/home/lo.md

  css_class = ""
 +++

+Learn how to:

+- explore, groom, visualize, and analyze data
+- make all of that reproducible, reusable, and shareable
+- using R's modern landscape

 ### STAT 545A

 * Introduction to [R](http://www.r-project.org) and the [RStudio IDE](http://www.rstudio.com/products/rstudio/): scripts, the workspace, RStudio Projects, daily workflow